App Volumes architecture

 Multiple vCenter server considerations

-Configuring multiple vCenter Servers is a way to achieve scale for a large Horizon pod, for multiple data centers, or for multiple sites.
+If you are using vCenter as the machine manager, you can add multiple vCenter Servers as a way to achieve scale for a large Horizon pod, for multiple data centers, or for multiple sites.

 With machine managers, you can use different credentials for each vCenter Server, but vSphere host names and datastore names must be unique across all vCenter Server environments.
 After you have enabled multi-vCenter-Server support in your environment, it is not recommended to revert back to a single vCenter Server configuration.